francescaScozzari/connect/README.md

 ## Remote setup

-This section explains the steps you need to setup the project remote execution.
+This section explains the steps you need to set up the project remote execution.

 ### Git clone (remote)